joshdoman/opensecret/docs/nitro-deploy.md

 ```
 sudo systemctl restart vsock-db-proxy.service
 ```

+Note: The vsock-proxy is configured with 30 workers to match the application's database connection pool size of 20, providing some headroom for concurrent connections.

 ## Vsock GitHub OAuth proxy
 Create a vsock proxy service so that enclave program can talk to GitHub: